walkr/nanoservice-start-tests/README.md

 nanoservice-start-tests
 ========================

-Test if a collection of nanoservices start properly
+Test if a collection of nanoservices starts properly

 ## Usage